saagie/saagie_cicd/README.md

-# Saagie Platform CICD GitHub Action
+# Saagie DataOps Platform CICD GitHub Action

 This GitHub Action is designed to streamline the continuous integration and continuous deployment (CICD) process for the Saagie Platform.
 It provides a set of customizable options to upgrade jobs and/or pipelines on the Saagie Platform.

 ## Usage

+First, you have to import the `cicd_saagie_tool` folder in your repository.
+Then, you need to create a GitHub Action workflow file in your repository.
+For more information, see "[Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file)".
+Do not forget to create the secrets you will need to connect to the Saagie Platform:
+- `SAAGIE_URL`: URL of the Saagie Platform
+- `SAAGIE_USER`: User to connect to the Saagie Platform
+- `SAAGIE_PASSWORD`: Password to connect to the Saagie Platform
+- `SAAGIE_REALM`: Realm to connect to the Saagie Platform

+After that, you can add the following step to your workflow file:

 ```yaml
 name: Saagie CICD